 New Jersey Man Sentenced to 6.75 Years in Prison for Schemes to Steal California Unemployment Insurance Benefits and Economic Injury Disaster Loans

-This case is the product of an investigation by the Federal Bureau of Investigation.
-Assistant U.S. Attorneys Miriam R. Hinman and Nicholas M. Fogg are prosecuting the case.
+This case is the product of an investigation by the Internal Revenue Service, Criminal Investigation, the Federal Bureau of Investigation, and the Social Security Administration Office of Inspector General.
+Assistant U.S. Attorneys Joseph D. Barton, Henry Z. Carbajal III, and Alyson A. Berg are prosecuting the case.